BarathArivazhagan/swagger-springboot-code-generator/README.md

 # springboot-microservice-code-generator
 -----------------
-springboot-microservice-code-generator is an extension of spring initializer that acts as a scaffholding project to generate spring boot based application based on the template type.
+springboot-microservice-code-generator is an extension of spring initializer that acts as a scaffolding project to generate spring boot based applications based on the template type.

 ## Template Types: